UbiquityRobotics/learn/kinetic/quickstart/batteries.md

 3. When used on old or damaged cells the robot's charger may cause slight overcharging if left connected after charge completion and **can cause the batteries to vent gas** (characterized by the smell of rotten eggs).
 If this happens it is recommended to not keep the charger connected for longer than it takes the battery to charge.

-3. The MCB has a typical parasitic current draw of 0.72 watts when connected (around 30 mA at 24 volts), as such it will gradually empty the batteries even if completely turned off.
+3. The MCB has a typical parasitic current draw of around 0.04 watts when connected (around 1-2 mA at 24 volts), as such it will gradually empty the batteries even if completely turned off.
 As such it is recommended to **completely disconnect at least one of the battery leads when the robot is in long term storage** (3 weeks and more).

 |  Capacity | Voltage for the 24 V Magni battery | Voltage for a single 12 V battery |